Joyce Lee: Canada Day and live performances

-In Hong Kong, at the 2015 celebration of Canada Day hosted by Consul General Ian Burchett, Joyce Lee performed the national anthems of both China and Canada, along with her own songs and a cover of Michael Bublé’s “It’s a Beautiful Day”.
+In Hong Kong, at the 2015 celebration of Canada Day hosted by Consul General Ian Burchett, Joyce Lee performed the national anthems of both China and Canada, along with her own songs and a cover of Michael Bublé's “It’s a Beautiful Day”.

 Lee is one of the Cantopop stars, including Aaron Kwok, Jackie Chung and expatriate Sally Yeh, performing in Canada on SRO tours.
 She was the opening act for Aaron Kwok on his North American tour including shows at Queen Elizabeth Theatre in Vancouver and Massey Hall in Toronto.

 Personal life

 Lee is married to Ted Lee and has 3 sons.
-In May 2022, Vogue Magazine wrote a pictorial feature story on Lee and her husband’s home, complementing her eclectic and personal style.
+In May 2022, Vogue Magazine wrote a pictorial feature story on Lee and her husband's home, complementing her eclectic and personal style.

+In August 2021, Lee was diagnosed with breast cancer and underwent a double mastectomy the same month.
+In November 2021, she began serving as the Hong Kong Breast Cancer Foundation ambassador urging people to take a step in fighting breast cancer and for women to undergo regular breast health checkups.